project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 For the feature selection we are using the Transition component with the ability to select the correct columns from raw data, potentially reducing the column count.
-In addition the Transistioning component extends the common reporting tools and provides additional functionality for identifying quality, quantity, veracity and availability.
+In addition the Transitioning component extends the common reporting tools and provides additional functionality for identifying quality, quantity, veracity and availability.